erickhun/blog/content/posts/investing-from-taiwan.md

 ### Send money to Interactive Brokers from Taiwan
 To be able to purchase ETFs on interactive brokers, you'll need to fund you account.
 Interactive Brokers will provide you a Citibank account to send you fund.
 Follow carefully the instructions Don't forget to indicate your reference number

-If you receive salary in an US bank account, it's free and easy to send your USD to the account.
+If you receive salary in an US bank account, it's free and easy to send your USD to the Interactive Broker account.

-If you receive money on a Taiwanese bank account, you'll need  with the lowest fees to
+If you receive money on a Taiwanese bank account, you'll need to do this .
+Taiwan Fubon Bank is the bank having the reputation to have the with the lowest fees to send money abroad.
+Simply shows up to the bank, and ask an employee to help you fill the document.
+Protip: Ask help to also link the Interactive Brokers account, so won't need to come again, and could make the wire transfer online.

 ## Tax in Taiwan